tom-auger/secretbox/README.md

 **Goals:**

 * A pure C# code base targeting .NET Standard.
-* Simple API that's easy to use and hard to mis-use.
+* Simple API that's easy to use and hard to misuse.
 * Interoperable with [libhydrogen](https://github.com/jedisct1/libhydrogen).

 **Non Goals:**